 Becoming a Photographer is something that takes some time to achieve; and the whole process can take many many years to evolve, but never to conclude.

 Since it belongs to the arts, for me the title is something that relies more in the hands of the people in the context than personally entitlement.
 Many great Photographers and many of us as well, have been learning by juxtaposing academic teaching and empirical learning.
-This is about practice, and I highly recommend the words from John Free when it comes to Photography Schools:

 It is difficult to entitle yourselves as Photographers, so let your passion speaking for you, and the title will become a great appendix of your vision and believes.

 Let’s make a distinction, or explanation between what is to be a Passionate Photographer and to be a Professional Photographer.
 Both are the result of a great commitment to the discipline, but the great difference relies on the income.
 When a person is getting the majority of their regular income thanks to Photography, then it can be recognized as a Professional Photographer.
 This is because the person is doing things in a Professional manner, is the way they earn their lives.
 On the other hand, a Passionate Photographer has more to do with a very disciplined and rigorous hobby in life.
 Let’s not speak of quality, and let’s assume that we have both great quality Photographers in the same table; one is Professional Photographer and the other a Passionate Photographer.
 They’ll both be sharing the same level of excitement, because they love what they do.
 Without further ado, let’s not distract ourselves more on the topic of defining ourselves as Professionals or not.
 It is just a title; the important thing is to do everything with deep Passion and Discipline.

 These are my personal tips for anybody that wants to evolve in becoming a more Committed Photographer

 Learn About Composition